-The 24V style motors are often supplied with a transformer inside of the motor housing, but that isn't always the case.
-The load side (24 V/Common) wires to the T1 and T2 terminals on the motor, as shown in the diagram above.
+The 24V style motors are often supplied with a transformer inside the motor housing, but that isn't always the case.
+As shown in the diagram above, the load side (24V/Common) wires to the T1 and T2 terminals on the motor.
 The other terminals typically used are R, W, and B. These terminals then connect to some variable resistance controllers.
 I am used to calling this type of controller a potentiometer, and I believe that is sufficient.
-As I am primarily a boiler guy, I will look at it from a boiler guy perspective.
+As I am primarily a boiler guy, I will look at it from a boiler guy's perspective.
 The common potentiometer type modulation controls I see monitor steam pressure inside of the boiler.
 They contain the same terminals as the modulation motor (R, W, and B), and the terminal on the motor gets wired to the correlating terminal on the controller.
 The motor works off of a difference in resistance through the controller.
 Less resistance through the R and W terminals on the modulation controller causes the motor to drive to the minimum (closed) position.
 Less resistance through R and B causes the motor to drive to the maximum open position.
 As steam pressure rises and falls, the modulation controller changes in resistance through the three terminals.
-This is how the motor knows what position to be while the burner is firing.
+That is how the motor knows what position to be in while the burner is firing.

 Troubleshooting a modulation motor is fairly simple.
 The control voltage is necessary for the motor to do anything.
 If control power is not present between terminals T1 and T2, then the transformer supplying the power should be checked.
-Transformers are checked by voltage on the line side and the load side.
+Transformers are checked by the voltage on the line side and the load side.
 The transformers supplied with the motors are 120 VAC line to 24VAC load.
 If the line voltage is not present, then we need to determine why.
-If 120V is present, but no 24v on the load side, then that would indicate a failed transformer.
-Transformers don't fail for no reason very often, so the control side of the circuit should be checked for shorts and grounds before the new transformer is installed, or you may run the risk of the blowing the new transformer when the power is restored.
+If 120V is present but no 24v on the load side, that would indicate a failed transformer.
+Transformers don't fail for no reason very often, so the control side of the circuit should be checked for shorts and grounds before the new transformer is installed, or you may run the risk of blowing the new transformer when the power is restored.
 Trust me, I speak from experience.
-If control power is present at T1 and T2, removed the wires from the R, W, and B terminals.
+If control power is present at T1 and T2, remove the wires from the R, W, and B terminals.
 A jumper from R to B should cause the motor to drive open, and a jumper between R and W should cause it to drive closed.
 Some motors contain a spring that causes the motor to close when power is removed, so keep that in mind when troubleshooting.
-If the motor doesn’t open or close when jumpered, and the correct control power is present, well then you have yourself a bad motor.
-If the motor works properly when jumpered, but not in normal operation when connected to the control circuit, then there is some issue with the components controlling the motor.
-Some of these systems can be quite complex, so if you end up in this situation, good luck.
+If the motor doesn’t open or close when jumpered, and the correct control power is present, well, then you have yourself a bad motor.
+If the motor works properly when jumpered but not in normal operation when connected to the control circuit, then there is some issue with the components controlling the motor.
+Some of these systems can be quite complex, so good luck if you end up in this situation.
 You may need your thinking cap.

 Any modulation motor you will encounter will operate the same.
 Control power is required, and some input to cause the resistance change needed for the motor to open or close.
 If you encounter issues with one, the basic motor troubleshooting techniques should be the same.
 It doesn't matter if it's on a boiler, cooling tower, water tempering system, or anything else.

-You can find more info on the Honeywell Modutrol line HERE
+You can find more info on the Honeywell Modutrol line HERE.